Related Weblinks

 Background

 The Next Generation Energy Act of 2007 (the Act) established energy conservation as a primary resource for meeting Minnesota’s energy needs while reducing greenhouse gases and other harmful emissions.
 The Act also established a savings goal of 1.5 percent of annual retail electricity and natural gas sales for all utilities in the state.
-The utilities may reach this annual goal directly through its utility Conservation Improvement Program (CIP) and, indirectly, through energy codes, appliance standards, behavioral and other market transformation programs.
+The utilities may reach this annual goal directly through its utility Energy Conservation and Optimization (ECO) Program and, indirectly, through energy codes, appliance standards, behavioral and other market transformation programs.

 To help utilities reach their energy savings goal, the Act authorizes the commissioner to assess utilities $3,600,000 annually for grants for applied research and development projects: